BrickmakersGmbH/AspSecurityHeaders/README.md

 public void ConfigureServices(IServiceCollection services) {
     services.AddMvc()
+        .AddSecurityControllers();
-        .AddSecurityControllers(); // works on AddRazorPages and AddControllers as well }
+        // works on .AddRazorPages() and .AddControllers() as well }
 ```

-In the case that this is the first controller you add to you project, you also need to ensure that
+In the case that this is the first controller you add to your project, you also need to ensure that
 controllers are correctly mapped to endpoints.
 You can do so via the `UseEndpoints` method at the end
 of `Configure`: